adonisjs/v6-docs/content/docs/basics/controllers.md

   .only(['index', 'store', 'destroy'])
 ```

-The `resource.except` method is the opposite of the `only` method, removing all the routes except the mentioned one's.
+The `resource.except` method is the opposite of the `only` method, registering all the routes except the mentioned one's.

 ```ts
 // title: start/routes.ts